ssoundspro1/zen-lyf/README.md

 ## License

 This project is proprietary and confidential.
+All rights reserved © 2023 ZEN-LYF.

+This software and its documentation are not open source and may not be used, copied, modified, or distributed without explicit written permission from ZEN-LYF.
+Please see the LICENSE file for detailed terms and restrictions.

 ## Contact